VanoraSC/i2c_intercept/i2c_time_writer/README.md

 # i2c_time_writer

 Example program that writes the current Unix time to an I²C device once per second.
-The timestamp is sent as a decimal ASCII string terminated by a newline so that a companion tap server operating in line mode can echo the data back.
+The timestamp is transmitted as an eight-byte little-endian binary `u64`, keeping the wire format compact and easy to parse.
+A companion tap server echoes the timestamp back and appends its own eight-byte counter.
 The program is intended to be used with the `libi2c_redirect.so` preload library so that all I²C operations are intercepted and logged.

 ## Build